KevinFrantz/formiko/README.md

 - Compile the software with the [ARDUINO IDE](git@github.com:KevinFrantz/arduino_motor_controll.git)
 - Transfer it to the ARDUINO NANO
 ## Main components
 The following links are Affiliate links from Amazon.
-Propably you will get the componens on [ebay](http://www.ebay.de) for a cheaper price.
+You will get the componens on [ebay](http://www.ebay.de) for a cheaper price.
 ### Arduino Nano
 The [Arduino Nano](http://amzn.to/2Cpe3e2) is the brain of the robot
 ### DC Motor Driver